User Guide

 Step 2.
 Download DeskFlow

-DeskFlow is available as a Java ARchive (JAR) file, terminating in .jar
+DeskFlow is available as a Java ARchive (JAR) file, terminating in .jar.
+Install the JAR file from our latest

 release here.